FeatureBaseDB/www/content/blog/cloud-bench-redux.md

 ### Future Work

-I'd still like to do some more low level benchmarking (like the memory bandwidth stuff) to get baseline performance each aspect of each configuration's hardware.
+I'd still like to do some more low level benchmarking (like the memory bandwidth stuff) to get baseline performance of each aspect of each configuration's hardware.

 More importantly though, I think, I'd like to do more repeated runs on the same configurations and see what kind of consistency we're getting.
 Some of the